-After exposure, the charge captured in each image-area is transferred through the image clear line to the storage area.
+After exposure, the image-area charge packets are transferred through the image-clear line to the storage area.
 The stored charge is then transferred line by line into the serial register for readout.
-Figure 3 illustrates the timing to (1) transfer the image to the storage area, and (2) to transfer each line from the storage area to the serial register.
+Figure 3 illustrates the timing to 1) transfer the image to the storage area and 2) to transfer each line from the storage area to the serial register.